Tamim-Amin/Tamim-Amin/README.md

 This README template is open — feel free to use and adapt it.
 If you reuse it, a small credit is appreciated.

 ---

-### Small notes & suggestions
-- If you want a fully-generated animated hero (GIF or SVG) I can create one for you (choose a style: `typewriter`, `geometric loop`, or `gradient wave`) and provide the file and commit-ready steps.
-- I can also convert this README into a version with dark-mode friendly images or produce separate `README_light.md` and `README_dark.md`.

----

-*Want me to produce the `assets/hero.gif` now?
-Tell me the style (typewriter / geometric / wave) and I’ll create it and show how to add it to the repo.*